kosssi/cozy-konnector-harmonie/README.md

 ### Maintainer

-The lead maintainers for this konnector is @y-lohse
+The lead maintainers for this konnector is @ptbrowne.

 ### Get in touch